 Why do some diseases affect women more?

 Women are anatomically different from men and this is the primary cause for women being more prone to certain diseases and vice-versa.
 For example, some conditions are based on the hormone levels in the body such as say testosterone or estrogen.
 In women, estrogen is naturally higher and this happens to ward off heart diseases for a longer period.
 When estrogen levels go down, the bone density suffers and bones weaken leading to osteoporosis.
 Testosterone, which is primarily a male hormone is the root cause behind dermatological problems such as hair loss and acne.
 Thus, these conditions occur when testosterone levels are high in women.
+Similarly, some infections like the urinary tract infections are more common in women as they have a shorter urethra when compared to men.

 Apart from the hormonal differences, there are certain diseases that only women suffer from such as gynecological issues, certain types of cancer – ovarian, cervical, etc. and reproductive health issues related to ovulation, uterine abnormalities and so on.
 Also, women tend to ignore their health in lieu of work and familial commitments and hence suffer more because they don’t seek care early.